alekthegenius/Honor-Society-Website/README.md

 Lastly, Svelte employs conditional statements, such as if/else/each, that can be used within your HTML code to hide or show elements.
 For example, I have different buttons displayed when the webpage is accessed on a phone rather than a computer.

 Now, of course, you can't just give a web browser a .svelte file and expect it to read it.
 You have to first use SvelteKit, an app framework, to convert it into HTML and JavaScript.
+Ando so, in the following section we will cover how you can make changes to the files and upload it to your web server.

 # Installing and Changing the Website